tejagadepalli/SankaraSuryaTejaswi-Portfolio-Main/README.md

   - Home
   - About
   - Services
-  - Portfolio
   - Contact

-## Usage 👩🏻‍💻
+## Usage
 ### Navigation 💻
 - Home: Introduction and brief overview.
-- About: Detailed information about Sarah's background.
+- About: Detailed information about Tejaswi's background.
-- Services: A list of services Sarah offers, such as back-end development and computer graphics design.
+- Services: A list of services Tejaswi offers, such as software development and computer graphics design.
-- Portfolio: Display of Sarah's projects with links to their respective repositories.
+- Portfolio: Display of Tejaswi's projects with links to their respective repositories.
 - Contact: Information on how to get in touch with Sarah, including email and social media links.

 ### Switching Color Themes 📌